← DeterminedAI home Exposure check Validator Pricing Blog

 Exposure / nexus monitoring Not offered.
 Customer self-declares jurisdictions.
 Stripe-native and CSV-driven exposure check across 60+ nonresident regimes; threshold engine with safe / approaching / crossed / overdue states

-Product classification Manual mapping to thousands of proprietary tax codes Claude classifies from descriptions, with confidence scoring
+Product classification Manual mapping to thousands of proprietary tax codes AI classifies from descriptions, with confidence scoring

 Onboarding time Multi-month implementation, often a paid SOW Hours: CSV upload, review, go live